HaveFunTrading/boomnet/README.md

 ## Overview
-BoomNet is a high-performance framework designed to facilitate the development of low-latency network applications, particularly focusing on TCP stream-oriented client applications that utilise various protocols.
+BoomNet is a high-performance framework designed to facilitate the development of low-latency network applications, particularly focusing on TCP stream-oriented clients that utilise various protocols.

 ## Installation
 Simply declare dependency on `boomnet` in your `Cargo.toml` and select desired [features](#features).